 Delegates can also select from 11 different professional development sessions on Monday.
 Topics include school environments of the future, and how to thrive under pressure, the latter presented by psychologist Dr. Andrea Dinardo, a TedX Speaker at the University of Windsor.

 Monday night’s CPTC Networking and Happy Hour Event will be held overlooking Niagara Falls at the Table Rock Welcome Centre.

-Tuesday morning begins with a presentation by Sharlene Mitchell and Associates.
+Tuesday morning begins with a presentation by Sharlene Mitchell & Associates.
 Cosyn Heath said Mitchell will explore how to create a culture of innovation within your organization.

-The one-day trade show will be held May 15 from 11 am-4 pm at the Scotiabank Convention Centre.
-Fifty vendors will exhibit the latest school bus vehicles, technological and software solutions, maintenance solutions, tires, and more.
+The one-day trade show will be held May 15 at 11 am-4 pm at the Scotiabank Convention Centre.
+About 50 vendors will exhibit the latest school bus vehicles, technological and software solutions, maintenance solutions, tires and more.
 “Beyond the Booth” sessions extend the trade show experience by allowing vendors to provide in-depth demonstration of their products.

 Delegates can select from another four professional development sessions later on Wednesday morning.

-The final plenary explores the topic “What does the changing labour market mean to the school bus industry?”
+The final plenary session explores the topic, “What does the changing labor market mean to the school bus industry?”
 Panel expert Darcy Michaud, CEO of HR Primed, will help attendees consider tangible takeaways to bolster recruitment and human resources strategy development.
-Peter Lawrence from Fairport Schools and NAPT Director - Region 1 will share his knowledge and advice on the topic.
+Peter Lawrence from Fairport Schools and NAPT Director - Region 1, will share his knowledge and advice on the topic.